-Vincent Kompany refuses to rule Manchester City out of Premier League title race
+Former Manchester City captain Vincent Kompany is refusing to rule his old club out of this season's Premier League title race.

 Kompany, who won four championship crowns during his time at the Eithad Stadium, concedes that City are unlikely to finish on top of the pile for a third consecutive campaign.